 Having high empathy is a strength.
 However, children and teens with high empathy suffer when they begin to take on other people’s emotions.
 They might feel guilty if they cannot help someone; they might feel selfish if they do not put others first.
 These feelings make them susceptible to emotional bullying because they care about bullies, just like they care about everyone.
 The bully might use this sensitivity to their advantage.
 It is essential to teach your child or teenager that they are only responsible for their own feelings and not the feelings of others.
-Can they recognize when it is their emotions, they are feeling, and when it is other people’s emotions that they are feeling?
+Can they recognize when it is their emotions they are feeling and other people’s emotions that they are feeling?

 Teach your child and teen boundaries

 Boundaries allow your teen and child to know that they count, that their needs matter.
 It is crucial to teach your child and teen that it is ok to say no to things that make them uncomfortable.

 What does your teen feel insecure or shame around?

 Understanding where your child or teens insecurities lie helps you to build their self-worth around those things.
 For example, some teens have body shame.
 How can you help them to have a healthy lifestyle that allows them to build confidence?
 If they have body shame, bullying around weight or appearance could lead to an eating disorder or sexual guilt.